dasch-swiss/dsp-tools/knora/README.md

 #### create_resource()

-This Method is used to create a new instance of a given resource.
-All the data has to be passed to this function.
+Creates a new instance of a given resource.
+All parameters are required.

 ```python
 create_resource(